EbonyGunwhy/word-count-template/doc/index.rst

 word-count
 ==========

-Hello this is a test edit.
+Hello hello this is a test edit.

 .. toctree::
    :maxdepth: 2